roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.17_World_Religions/Islam/Islam.md

 	- Shahada
 - Prayer
 	- 5 times/day
+	- facing mecca
 - Charity
 	- 2.5% of savings
+	-
 - Fasting
 	- Ramadan
 - Hajj
-	- at least once in your lifetime.
+	- at least once in your lifetime
+	- Religious Pilgrimage to Mecca
+	-